-Dick Palmer died this year.
-We will miss him.
+Dick Palmer and Bill Dorsey died this year.
+We will miss them.

 To speak more practically, a great bulk of scientific achievement consists of experiments to reduce complexity, and ultimately to reduce costs.
 No doubt there are scientific discoveries of new fields, and probably the greatest prestige attaches to those who uncover some totally original feature.
 But the surprising bulk of the effort is devoted to simplifying and reducing costs.
-If a scientist employed by a big company should discover some cheaper way to do something more simply, he will be rewarded, and it may well make his career.
+If a scientist employed by a big company should discover some cheaper way to do something more simple, he will be rewarded, and it may well make his career.
 If he discovers how to solve a mathematical equation in significantly fewer steps, his accomplishment is described as "elegant".
 That's the nature of science, to accomplish a goal, no matter how complicated.
 To make it profitable, you cut out a lot of the fumbling and get right down to the nub of a solution, with fewer steps, and cheaper materials.
 If you are unsatisfied with this generalization, just compare some random salaries of chemical engineers, with theoretical chemists.

 There's even a story they tell in England about Franklin and King George.
 It seems lightning struck the steeple of St. Paul's Cathedral, and quite naturally the King consulted with Franklin about a lightning rod since Franklin lived a few blocks away.
 The King wanted a brass ball on the top of his church.
 Franklin made the rare miscalculation of openly disagreeing with the King.
-"No, your Majesty, it should be an iron spike. " The English imply the story shows a foreign printer telling the King what to do and was, therefore, himself a fool.
+"No, your Majesty, it should be an iron spike. " The English implies the story depicts a foreign printer telling the King what to do and was, therefore, himself a fool.
 The American version of the same story would have it the King was a fool to tell the greatest living expert on lightning rods what was what about lightning rods.
 The founder of the American diplomatic corps probably would never have chosen such words, but "Who the hell do you think you are, telling me what is best in lightning rods", would probably summarize it.
-Well, America and Great Britain fought an eight-year revolution over this difference in attitudes, and so it seems likely Franklin and the Trustees of the University he founded, used stronger words than are now reported in alumni magazines.
+Well, America and Great Britain fought an eight-year revolution over this difference in attitudes, and so it seems likely Franklin and the Trustees of the University he founded, used stronger words that are now reported in alumni magazines.

-The moral of all this is, no matter how silly the argument seems to strangers, the protagonists sometimes feel strongly enough to make trouble for those who do not accord their views a proper deference.
-The fact Franklin acted in such an out-of-character way, is merely proof of how strongly he really felt about it.
+The moral of all this is, no matter how silly the argument seems to strangers, the protagonists sometimes feel strongly enough to make trouble for those who do not accord their views proper deference.
+The fact Franklin acted in such an out-of-character way, is probably proof of how strongly he really felt about it.

-So, to sum it all up, it is an American trait to acknowledge start-up costs, but to surmise that in the long run, it's cheaper to eliminate a disease than to count the cost of curing it.
+So, to sum it all up, it is an American trait to acknowledge start-up costs but to surmise that in the long run, it's cheaper to eliminate a disease than to count the cost of curing it.
 No one knows whether research will lead to eliminating the cost of disease, but most Americans will presume it will, and most Americans will somewhat minimize the time it will take to accomplish it.
 We imitate the attitudes we suppose our mentor must have had, and indeed he may well have had them.
 The logic of the matter will only take you so far.
-At the rate we are going, I feel we should eliminate most diseases within the span of the next century.
+At the rate we are going, I feel we might eliminate most diseases within the span of the next century.
 I feel medical costs a century from now will be -- not just could be --eliminated except for the cost of childbirth and death.
 You may disagree; no one knows.
 That's why participation in a long-term program to deal with the matter, should remain voluntary until the outcome is clear.
 In matters like this, everyone tends to overstate his case.
 Therefore, no one is entitled to force others to swallow their doubts.